ForrestPangle/project1/README.md

 If you use Calm & Care then you will have the ability to schedule a date to take your pet essential are.
 You'll like Calm & Care because you have control of your busy scheduled and the essiemtial care needed for your pet.
-You'll have the ability to schedule a date to bring your pet to your chosen location of service and recieve their essiental care.
+You'll have the ability to schedule a date to bring your pet to your chosen location of service and recieve their essiental care!

 <br />